NAME

 -newsequence name

 Save the altered message sequence as this new name, rather than clobber the existing sequence.
-Defaults to vpick.
+The sequence name is otpional, and defaults to vpick.

 This is useful for catching up on a backlog of unread messages like so: